Richard Hey Lloyd: Biography

 In later life Lloyd resided in Leominster, Herefordshire.
 After retiring, he divided his time between examining (he was an examiner for the ABRSM for 44 years) and composing.
 Other titles and positions which he held were Mem.
 Council, RCO, 1974–93.
 FRSA, and Hon FGCM 2006.

 "Lloyd devoted much of his life to composition and his distinctive choral music can be heard regularly at services all over the world."

 "Composing was always a central part of his musical life; he produced around 600 compositions and arrangements, many of which were written during his time in Durham.
 He has been an inspiration to many musicians, writing accessible, beautifully crafted music of very high quality for both parish and cathedral choirs."

 According to Gramophone (magazine), Richard Lloyd's music “stands out as some of the most rewarding church music of our time”.

 In 2010 he received a Fellowship (FRSCM) of the Royal School of Church Music.

-He died in Hereford on 24 April 2021 after a short illness and is survived by his wife Teresa Morwenna (née Willmott, they married in 1962) and four daughters.
+He died in Hereford on 24 April 2021 after a short illness and is survived by his wife Teresa Morwenna (née Willmott, whom he married in 1962) and four daughters.